-Federal government is stripping 95-year-old Helmut Oberlander of his Canadian citizenship
+Federal government is fighting to strip 95-year-old Helmut Oberlander of his Canadian citizenship

-Canada's top court has decided not to hear an appeal from a 95-year-old ex-Nazi interpreter who was fighting to retain his Canadian citizenship — a decision that ultimately could lead to Helmut Oberlander's deportation.
+Canada's top court will decide Thursday whether to hear an appeal from a 95-year-old ex-Nazi interpreter fighting to retain his Canadian citizenship — a decision that ultimately could lead to Helmut Oberlander's deportation.

-The Waterloo, Ont., man has been engaged in a legal battle with the federal government since 1995, when the RCMP launched an investigation into his alleged involvement in war crimes during the Second World War.
-That triggered a process to strip him of his Canadian citizenship, which he challenged through the courts.
+The Waterloo, Ont., man has been engaged in a legal battle with the the federal government since 1995, when the RCMP launched an investigation into his alleged involvement in war crimes.
+That triggered the process to strip him of his Canadian citizenship, which he has challenged through the courts.

 According to the summary of the case filed on the Supreme Court's website, this is the government's fourth attempt to revoke Oberlander's Canadian citizenship on grounds that he "significantly misrepresented his wartime activities" to Canadian immigration officials.